davidrpk/FlaskGallery/README.md

   "date": "5/10/2012"
 }
 ```
-The 'read_photos()' function in our app file reads the data from this JSON file and passes it to the webpage requested.

 You can access this information using for each photo by using a for loop in Jinja.

 ```html